Have you heard the phrase ‘Get Out Of Jail Free Card’ and wondered what it actually means? Maybe you’ve never realized where that phrase came from?

 It’s a phrase used in light-hearted discussion but also in serious debate.
 Many people have described Vladmir Putin’s threat of nuclear weapon use as his own get-out-of-jail-free card, since he can make threats of using the weapons to get out of some consequences of his actions in Ukraine.

 In fact, whenever a senior political figure ‘gets away’ with something, they’re often described as having used a card like this.
+Sometimes it’s not even about the card – the get out of jail meaning is the same thing.

 Hilary Clinton was described as using her own Get Out Of Jail Free Card with the email scandal, although you could argue she hardly got away with it completely since it derailed her presidential bid.